Spain

 *V. HIGHLY RATED WINES IN DECANTER; eROBERT PARKER; TIM ATKIN

-Eduard is from San Sidurni, and comes from what he describes as a typical family from that town: for 150 years his family has run a pharmacy.
+Eduard Viader first bottled Cava in 2009 when he was 21.
+Eduard is from San Sadurni, and comes from what he describes as a typical family from that town: for 150 years his family has run a pharmacy.
 He got his first job picking grapes when he was 14, and then went on to study agronomic engineering.
 In 2019 they bought four hectares of vines and a ruined masia (country house) which is now their winery.
 The building had been abandoned for 50 years and they are still in the process of restoring it.

 Viticulture is organic, and has been certified since 2017.